tjohann/a20_sdk/README.md

 Storyline
 ---------

-You find storylines for all of my usescases/devices below ./DEVICE_NAME/Documentation/storyline.{txt,pdf}.
-The should describe the setup of a device and my usecase of it.
+You find storylines for some of my usescases/devices below ./DEVICE_NAME/Documentation/storyline.{txt,pdf}.
+They should describe the setup of a device and my usecase of it.
 You can use it as a guideline of howto.

 All devices